-PETITION FOR REVIEW OF THE CONTINUATION

-OF EL SALVADOR'S STATUS AS A BENEFICIARY DEVELOPING COUNTRY
+PETITION FOR REVIEW OF THE CONTINUATION OF EL SALVADOR'S STATUS AS A BENEFICIARY DEVELOPING COUNTRY

-The International Union of Electronic, Electrical, Salaried, Machine and Furniture Workers, AFL-CIO, and the United Food and Commercial Workers, AFL-CIO, hereby petition under section 502(b) of the Trade and Tariff Act of 1984, 19 U.S.C.
+The National Federation of Salvadoran Workers (FENASTRAS) and the Labor Coalition on Central America hereby petition under section 502(b) of the Trade and Tariff Act of 1984, 19 U.S.C.
 2461 et seq., for the removal of El Salvador from the list of beneficiary developing countries under the Generalized System of Preferences.

 The U.S. State Department's Country Reports on Human Rights Practices for 1989 makes several findings which, by themselves, should lead to Trade Representative review of El Salvador's status as a beneficiary developing country.
-These include the facts that the International Labor Organization has found that the rights to associate, organize, and bargain collectively do not fully exist in El Salvador, 1989 Country Report at 587; that El Salvador does not have in place a labor code or administrative procedures which would allow for enforcement of workers rights, 1989 Country Report at 585; and that employers have successfully relied on in-
+These include the facts that the International Labor Organization has found that the rights to associate, organize, and bargain collectively do not fully exist in El Salvador, 1989 Country Report at 587; that El Salvador does not have in place a labor code or administrative procedures which would allow for enforcement of workers rights, 1989 Country Report at 585; and that employers have successfully relied on intimidation to block the rights to associate and organize in

 It was the expectation of the drafters of the Trade Act provisions that the Trade Representative would take account of State Department's annual report under section 116(d) of the Foreign Assistance Act of 1961, as amended, which it required to address the degree to which a country protects the right to associate, to organize, and to bargain collectively.
-Hirsch, Renewal of the GSP: An Explanation of the Program and Changes Made by the 1984 Legislation, 18 Vanderbilt Journal of Transnational Law 625, 655-6 (1985).
+Hirsch, Renewal of the GSP: An Explanation of the Program and Changes Made by the 1984 Legislation, 18 Vander-bilt Journal of Transnational Law 625, 655-6 (1985).

-timidation to block the rights to associate and organize in the country's export processing zone, 1989 Country Report at 588.
+the country's export processing zone, 1989 Country Report at 588.
 Standing by themselves, these would provide a sufficient basis for removing El Salvador's benefits under the Generalized Systems of Preferences.
 There are, however, numerous other instances of a failure to afford workers rights-some denied by the State Department's report and others ignored-which are also inconsistent with status as a beneficiary developing country.

-Although El Salvador will no doubt have the right during the review process to attempt to contradict the State Department findings and the other evidence we rely on, at the present stage in the proceedings our supported factual allegations must be taken as accurate.
+Although El Salvador will no doubt have the right during the review process to attempt to contradict the State

+Department findings and the other evidence we rely on, at the present stage in the proceedings our supported factual allegations must be taken as accurate.
 Unquestionably, then, this request warrants further consideration and review should therefore be granted.